Dlutermade/form-poc/src/forms/AudienceForm/readme.md

 2. Add to `CRITERION_TYPE` enum
 3. Register in `CriterionAllowedFilterDimensionsMap`
 4. Define metadata in `CriterionMetaMap`
+5. **(Optional but recommended)** Add to `criterionCategoryConfig` in `categories.ts` for UI grouping
-5. Done!
+6. Done!
 Type inference handles the rest

+### Adding a New UI Category

+1. Open `utils/createCriterion/categories.ts`
+2. Add to `CRITERION_CATEGORY` enum
+3. Add configuration in `criterionCategoryConfig`
+4. Done!
+Modal will automatically show the new category

 ### Adding a New FilterDimension